A stroke is a serious life-threatening medical condition that occurs when the blood supply to part of the brain is cut off.

 Some people will be dependent on some form of care for help with their daily activities.
 For example, a care worker could come to the person's home to help with washing and dressing, or to provide companionship.

 If you're recovering from a stroke or caring for someone who is, it may be useful to read your guide to care and support.
 This is written for people with care and support needs, as well as their carers and relatives.

 Preventing a stroke

-You can significantly reduce your risk of having a stroke through a healthy lifestyle, such as:
+You can significantly reduce your risk of having a stroke through leading a healthy lifestyle by:

-If you have a condition that increases your risk of a stroke, it's important to manage it effectively.
-For example, lowering high blood pressure and cholesterol levels with medication.
+If you have a condition that increases your risk of a stroke, it's important to manage it effectively - for example, by lowering high blood pressure or cholesterol levels with medication.